Hagrid29/PELoader/README.md

 ## Testing

-PELoader was tested on Windows 10 with Cortex XDR / SentinalOne / Windows Defender, and Windows Defender detected Transacted Hollowing techniques.
+PELoader was tested on Windows 10 with Cortex XDR / SentinalOne / Windows Defender / CrowdStrike, and Windows Defender / CrowdStrike detected Transacted Hollowing techniques.
 Characteristics of each techniques were tested with a memory scanner tool [Moneta](https://github.com/forrest-orr/moneta) from @forrest-orr.

 **Module Stomping (LoadLibrary)**